When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Is your baby ready to face forward?

-As your baby gets older, you might find they spend as much time straining to look at the world around you as they do cuddling next to you.
-So, you may be wondering when your baby can face forward in their carrier.
+As your baby grows, they often spend as much time straining to look around as they do snuggling into your chest.
+Naturally, you might be wondering when your baby can face forward in their carrier so they can see the sights.

-In this article, we will discuss when it is OK to face your baby forward in their carrier and why some parents choose never to use this position.
-We’ll also talk about what safety precautions to take when and if you decide to make that leap.
+In this article, we will discuss when it is safe to face your baby forward in their carrier and why some parents choose to skip this position entirely.
+We will also cover the essential safety precautions you need to take if you decide to make the leap.

 Key Takeaways

 Babywearing is a bonding experience for you and your child.
-It’s also a convenient way to do more around the house while giving your baby the skin-to-skin comfort they crave.
-But soon enough, your baby will want to see what’s going on around them.
-A forward-facing position can offer your child a better view of the world.
+It is a convenient way to tackle your to-do list while giving your baby the skin-to-skin comfort they crave.
+However, curiosity eventually kicks in, and your baby will want to see the action.
+A forward-facing position can offer your child a front-row seat to the world.

-But before you carry your baby in a forward-facing position, make sure they have the head and neck support they need to stay safe (1).
-This usually happens between 4 and 6 months of age.
+Before you flip your baby around, you must ensure they have the muscle strength to stay safe.
+Your baby needs full head and neck control to face outward (1).
+This milestone typically happens between 4 and 6 months of age.

 Cons of Facing Babies Forward

-When you wear your baby this facing outward, you and your little one no longer share a center of gravity.
-Your baby pulls down and out on your shoulders, which is harder on your back.
-When your baby faces you, their body curves into your own, removing that pressure.
+When you wear your baby facing outward, you no longer share a center of gravity.
+Your baby’s weight pulls down and away from your body, which puts significant strain on your shoulders and lower back.
+Conversely, when your baby faces you, their body curves into yours, which distributes their weight more evenly.

 You Might Also Like